 Rev. Dr. Roach is a minister, theologian, author, and librarian.
 Jonathan earned a BA in English Education from Anderson University, a Master of Library and Information Science from Wayne State University, a Master of Divinity from Ecumenical Theological Seminary, and a PhD in practical theology from St. Thomas University.
 He has over 30 professional publications including his book, Expressing Theology, which was published in 2015.
 Jonathan served as Interim-Dean of the Library at St. Thomas University until 2016 when he was called to become the settled pastor and teacher of Stratham Community Church, United Church of Christ in New Hampshire.

-Stephen R. Silver
+Stephen R. Silver, Treasurer

 Rev. Stephen Silver is the minister of the First Congregational Church of Lebanon, NH.
 He previously served as Affiliated Minister at Trinitarian Congregational Church in Concord, MA, and Chief Development and Stewardship Officer for the Episcopal Diocese of Massachusetts.
 Steve enjoyed two decades in educational advancement at leading institutions including Harvard Law School and Tufts University.
 He holds an A.B. in Politics from Brandeis University, an M.B.A. in Marketing and International Management from Cornell University, and both a Master of Liberal Arts in Religion and a Master of Divinity from Harvard Divinity School.
 He lives in Lebanon with his family.

-Julie Johnson Staples
+Julie Johnston Staples